Frenchie Color Genetics

 A quick over view.

 French Bulldogs have many colors and color patterns that when mixed together gets you the final color appearance of the dog.
 Each color and color pattern has its own compartment in the dogs coloring pallet called Locus (meaning Location), each Locus has room for 2 gene variants called Alleles.
 When these Locus are put together they end up giving you the final coat color of the Dog.
-Chocolate, Blue, Black, Cream, Fawn, a variation of Brindle, Tan and Point and so on….
+Cocoa, Blue, Black, Cream, Fawn, variations of Brindle, Tan and Point and so on….
 The lettering that you often see when someone’s trying to portray their specific dogs color DNA in letters is the Locus and Allele.
 You can look at it like this, a Locus and its Alleles for a blue dog looks like this (d/d).
 The little d’s are each its own Allele and the parenthesis that hold both Allele together is the Locus.
 The compartments or Locus are broken down as such: Blue, Cocoa, Testable Chocolate, Cream, Merle, Piebald all have their own locations.
 Ay(fawn)/At(tan and point)/a(solid black) and AW(sable) share another at the A-Locus.
 The next locations that shares a location with another Allele is the K-locus (known as the dominant black Locus) and here you have the Ky (allowing gene-more on this later) and the Kbr (brindle) gene.

 When you see a big letter and or a little letter in the places where the Alleles are it is telling you if the dog is a carrier or a non-carrier of that specific color trait and a little letter means the dog IS a carrier of that specific color trait.
-Blue, Chocolate, Cream, AT, a, pied are all recessive genes meaning you need 2 copies to occupy a locus for the color to be expressed in a dogs coat.
-So blue would be (d/d) and chocolate would be (b/b).
+Blue, Cocoa, Cream, AT, a, pied are all recessive genes meaning you need 2 copies to occupy a locus for the color to be expressed in a dogs coat.
+So blue would be (d/d) and cocoa would be (co/c0).
 If a dogs only carried 1 copy of the blue gene (D/d) the blue color won’t be expressed in the dogs coat.
 Merle and Brindle are dominate genes meaning you only need one copy of the gene in its specific location of it to be expressed in the dogs coat.

 Below is a quick explanation for most of the Locus (locations) that are in the French Bulldogs coloring panel, that when put together gives your dog its final coat appearance.